SAP-samples/kyma-runtime-extension-samples/helm-charts/chatbot/README.md

 2. Change the values in the values.yaml file to your individual values
 3. Install the helm-chart by running the following card from within the directory (within the overall-chatbot folder)
 ```
-helm install -n <your-namespace>
+helm install overall-chatbot . -n <your-namespace>
 ```
-where <your-namespace> should be substituted to the name of your namespace in which the chatbot is supposed to be running.
+where ```<your-namespace>``` should be substituted to the name of your namespace in which the chatbot is supposed to be running.

 After this the kubernetes objects should be running in the given cluster.